- Majors & Minors

 Feel at Home in Reed

 Afraid you won't meet new friends?
 Relax.
 It's easy if you're living in Reed Hall.
-There are even special spaces dedicated to first-year business students in Global Business Perspectives and those in the Honors program.

 One of the most centrally located halls on campus, Reed is just across from the music and arts building and across the field from the campus center.